Folklore in Hawaii: Ke-alii-ai Kanaka (The chief who eats men)

-The legend of Ke-alii-ai Kanaka comes from the middle-to-late 18th century and tells of a Man named Kokoa, who went on to become a cannibal chief who plagued two islands.
+The legend of Ke-alii-ai Kanaka comes from the middle-to-late 18th century and tells of a man named Kokoa, who went on to become a cannibal chief who plagued two islands.
 In his youth, he was a renowned fighter with a brutal appetite for human flesh.
 His story begins and ends on Oahu.
 In it unknown how he came to love the taste of humans to an obsessive degree, but he was shunned from his home shortly after it was discovered by his community.
 He led a small group of followers up into the Waianae mountains, where they promptly vanished.
-Some times later, Kokoa and his band posed as a group of settlers who came to land on Kauai's shores, seeming to be from an unknown place.
-The King of Kauai at the time received them and even noticed multiple differences between them and what he thought Hawaiian people to be.
-Notably, their darker-than-usual skin complexion, odd ways of speaking and complete lack of a set of uniform laws between them.
+Some times later, Kokoa and his band posed as a group of settlers who came to land on Kauai's shores, seeming from an unknown place.
+The King of Kauai at the time received them and noticed multiple differences between them and what he thought Hawaiian people to be, such as their darker-than-usual skin complexion, odd ways of speaking and complete lack of a set of uniform laws between them.
 Most glaringly, their starkly contrasting religious practices.
 Kokoa, renaming himself Ka-Lo, integrated smoothly into the Kauai community at first.
 In their public ceremonies, they would feast and play as their neighbors would.
 In their secret ceremonies, they would cook and eat victims and sometimes children, disguising the meat as pork.
 The higher-ranking members of their group, namely Ka-Lo and his daughter, were festooned with plentiful tattoos and shell jewelry.
-The chief himself was covered head-to-toe in tattoos of the natural world.
-He had his daughter wed a local chief, though this does not end well for both his people and the Kauai village nearest to his area.
-His daughter, unknowing of them, breaks a Kapu law and is slain.
-Enraged by this turn of events, Ka-lo and his followers revealed their cannibalistic nature in a night of devilry.
+The chief himself was covered head-to-toe in tattoos the depicting natural world.
+He had his daughter wed a local chief, though this does not end well for either his people or the Kauai village nearest to his area.
+His daughter, ignorant of them, broke a Kapu law and was slain.
+Enraged by this turn of events, Ka-Lo and his followers revealed their cannibalistic nature in a night of devilry.
 They captured people they could find and held a feast of them.
 Shortly after this event, they fled back to Oahu, choosing to secret themselves away into the gulch of Waianae to a plateau called "Halemanu."
 (House of the Hand).
-This isolated location could only be reached on-foot by a single pathway, and it is from that pathway they would hunt anyone who walked it.
+This isolated location could only be reached on foot by a single pathway, and they would hunt anyone who walked it.
 This continued for some time, until the brother of a man named Hoahanau was kidnapped and dragged into the forest.
-Hoahanau was a strapping man himself, yet when he saw Ai-Kanaka's monstrous disposition, he fled the area.
-He would spend the next several months honing his body and reflexes with endless training and matches against any and all fighters his words could reach.
+Hoahanau was himself a strapping man yet, when he saw Ai-Kanaka's monstrous disposition, he fled the area.
+He spent the next several months honing his body and reflexes with endless training and matches against any and all fighters his words could reach.
 When the time came for his rematch, he coated himself in oil and approached the pathway, calling out his foe's real name.
-Ai-kanaka, then Ka-Lo, first Kokoa, lurked out from his home and boastfully accepted the challenge unarmed.
+Ai-kanaka, then Ka-Lo, first Kokoa, lurked out of his home and boastfully accepted the challenge unarmed.
 As their match ensued, he found he could not grasp the younger man's body for any grabs, nor could he match him blow-for-blow.
 Thrown to the ground again and again, he sprung up to flee into his home to fetch a weapon, only to be caught, knocked off balance and thrown over the edge of his plateau home into the barbed bramble of trees below.